pytorch/torchchat/README.md

 # Loading GGUF models

-GGUF is a nascent industry standard format and presently torchat can read  the F16, F32, Q4_0, and Q6_K formats natively and convert them into native torchat models by using the load-gguf option:
+GGUF is a nascent industry standard format and presently torchchat can read  the F16, F32, Q4_0, and Q6_K formats natively and convert them into native torchchat models by using the load-gguf option:

 ```
 --gguf-path <gguf_filename> # all other options as described elsewhere, works for generate and export, for all backends, but cannot be used with --quantize
 ```

 Ypu may then apply the standard quantization options, e.g., to add embedding table quantization as described under quantization.
 (You cannot directly requantize already quantized formats.
-However, you may dequantize them using GGUF tools, and then laod the model into torchat to quantize wqith torchat's quantization workflow.)
+However, you may dequantize them using GGUF tools, and then laod the model into torchchat to quantize wqith torchchat's quantization workflow.)

-## Loading unsupported GGUF formats in torchat
+## Loading unsupported GGUF formats in torchchat

-GGUF formats not presently supported natively in torchat may be converted to one of the supported formats with GGUF's `${GGUF}/quantize` utility to be loaded in torchat.
-If you convert to the FP16 or FP32 formats with GGUF's `quantize` utility, you may then requantize these models with torchat's quantization workflow.
+GGUF formats not presently supported natively in torchchat may be converted to one of the supported formats with GGUF's `${GGUF}/quantize` utility to be loaded in torchchat.
+If you convert to the FP16 or FP32 formats with GGUF's `quantize` utility, you may then requantize these models with torchchat's quantization workflow.

 Note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previously quantized and then dequantized model.
 This, while you can convert your q4_1 model to FP16 or FP32 GGUF formats and then requantize, you might get better results if you start with the original FP16 or FP32 GGUF format.